-From a wet basement to a sunken concrete slab to a crack in your basement floor or wall, we can help.
+From a wet basement to a sunken concrete slab to a crack in your basement floor or wall, they can help.

-If you suspect you might have a problem in one of these areas, you should give us a call and let’s talk it over.
+If you suspect you might have a problem in one of these areas, you should make a quick call and talk it over.

-You can describe your situation on the phone, and maybe we could arrange a time to swing by your house and take a closer look.
+You can describe your situation on the phone, and maybe they could arrange a time to swing by your house and take a closer look.

 Do You Have a House Problem?